Song Joong Ki Reveals Details About His Marriage Proposal To Song Hye Kyo

 “We have a lot of similarities.
 We like the same dramas.
 Nowadays, we enjoy watching The Weird Father.
 We even like the same characters.”

-According to All Kpop, Song Joong Ki and Song Hye Kyo, affectionately known as “SongSong” by their fans are scheduled to get married in October.
+According to All K-pop, Song Joong Ki and Song Hye Kyo — affectionately known as “SongSong” by their fans — are scheduled to get married in October.

-Ever since they appeared together on the award-winning kdrama series, Descendants Of The Sun, there have been rumors that they were dating.
+Ever since they appeared together on the award-winning K-drama series Descendants of the Sun, there have been rumors that they were dating.
 But they never confirmed or denied the rumors.
 That was until early July when their agencies announced that they were going to get married.
 The two popular South Korean actors also released statements on their fan pages, Pop Crush reports.

 “I recently had the honor of participating in a production that could let me shine.
 It was such an amazing experience to me because I received so much undeserved love.
 During that time, I made a precious friend who eventually became my lover,” wrote Song Joong Ki.